abinit/abinit/doc/developers/new_testsuite.md

 Up to now we have been focusing on scalar quantities for which the concept of relative and absolute difference is unambiguously defined but how do we compare vectors and matrices?
-Fields with the `!Tensor` tags are leafs of the tree.
+Fields with the `!TensorCart` tags are leafs of the tree.
 The tester routine won't try to compare each individual coefficient with `tol_rel`.
 However we still want to check that it does not change too much.
 For that purpose we use the `tol_vec` constraint which apply to all arrays derived from `BaseArray` (most arrays with a tag). `BaseArray` let us use the capabilities of Numpy arrays with YAML defined arrays. `tol_vec` check the euclidean distance between the reference and the output arrays.
-Since we also want to apply this constraint to `cartesian_force`, we will define the constraint at the top level of `ResultGS`.
+Since we also want to apply this constraint to `cartesian_force`, we will define the constraint at the top level of `ResultsGS`.

 ```yaml
 ResultsGS: